Moin Akhter: Rozi

-Akhter rose to the national spotlight and gathered critical acclaim for his performance in the drama Rozi, in which he played the role of a female TV artist.
+Akhter rose to the national spotlight and gathered critical acclaim for his performance in the drama Rozi (1990) in which he played the role of a female TV artist.
 Rozi was an Urdu adaptation of the Hollywood movie Tootsie starring Dustin Hoffman.
 He called it one of his favourite on-screen characters that he had played.
-Rozi was written by Imran Saleem and Directed by Saira Kazmi.
+Rozi was written by Imran Aslam and directed by Saira Kazmi.

 Talk shows

-In the talk-show Loose Talk, which began in 2005 on ARY Digital, he appeared as a different character in each episode with a total of over 400 episodes interviewed by the TV host Anwar Maqsood, who was also the writer of the programme.
-Akhter also briefly hosted the game show Kya Aap Banaingay Crorepati?, the Pakistani version of Who Wants to be a Millionaire?.
+In the talk-show Loose Talk, which began in 2002 on ARY Digital, he appeared as a different character in each episode with a total of over 400 episodes interviewed by the TV host Anwar Maqsood, who was also the writer of the programme.
+Akhter also briefly hosted the game show Kya Aap Banaingay Crorepati?, the Pakistani version of Who Wants to Be a Millionaire?.
 He hosted shows involving major personalities and performed on stage alongside Indian legends including Dilip Kumar, Lata Mangeshkar and Madhuri Dixit.